lvdongxu/lvdongxu_Hugo.github.io/content/publication/ICCAD23/index.md

 # Publication name and optional abbreviated publication name.

-publication: In *2023 42th IEEE/ACM International Conference on Computer-Aided Design (ICCAD)*
+publication: In *2023 IEEE/ACM International Conference on Computer Aided Design (ICCAD)*
 publication_short: In *ICCAD'23*

 abstract: Point-cloud-based 3D perception has attracted great attention in various applications including robotics, autonomous driving and AR/VR.
 In particular, the 3D sparse convolution (SpConv) network has emerged as one of the most popular backbones due to its excellent performance.
 However, it poses severe challenges to real-time perception on general-purpose platforms, such as lengthy map search latency, high computation cost, and enormous memory footprint.
 In this paper, we propose SpOctA, a SpConv accelerator that enables high-speed and energy-efficient point cloud processing.
 SpOctA parallelizes the map search by utilizing algorithm-architecture co-optimization based on octree encoding, thereby achieving 8.8-21.2x search speedup.
 It also attenuates the heavy computational workload by exploiting inherent sparsity of each voxel, which eliminates computation redundancy and saves 44.4-79.1% processing latency.
 To optimize on-chip memory management, a SpConv-oriented non-uniform caching strategy is introduced to reduce external memory access energy by 57.6% on average.
 Implemented on a 40nm technology and extensively evaluated on representative benchmarks, SpOctA rivals the state-of-the-art SpConv accelerators by 1.1-6.9x speedup with 1.5-3.1x energy efficiency improvement.